38 Idioms for Jumping to Conclusions

 • She assumed her friend was ignoring her, but her phone was off.

-Other ways to say: Guess wrong, think something false
+Other ways to say: Guess wrong, think something false, assume without proof

 27. Paint with a broad brush

-Meaning: To judge a group based on one part.
+Meaning: To judge a whole group based on a few people or one event.
+It’s used when someone makes unfair generalizations.

 Example Sentence: